Software Code Standards for C and Assembly Code

 */

-Code indentation is based on tabulator.
 It is not allowed to make an indentation with space character.
-The source code used for development tests (e.g. printf debug) should be entered without indentation.
 The following code presents correctly formatted code with one line (lib_printf) entered for debug purposes.
-The inserted line should be removed in the final code.
+The debug line is also indented with Tab character following this recommendation.

 int main(void)